Liver disease, multimorbidity and lifestyle

 In our liver disease theme, we explore the contribution that the ageing process makes to the biology of liver disease.
 To do this, we harness the expertise of Newcastle’s world-class ageing biology research.

-Deputy Theme Lead is Quentin Anstee, Professor of Experimental Hepatology and an Honorary Consultant Hepatologist at Newcastle Hospitals.
+Theme co-leads are; Quentin Anstee, Professor of Experimental Hepatology and an Honorary Consultant Hepatologist at Newcastle Hospitals.
 He leads one of the largest NAFLD clinical services in the UK.

 What we cover in this theme